Camino del Norte Daily Stages: A detailed guide

 The hostel is called Albergue de Peregrinos San Esteban de Lecces.
 It’s a Municipal albergue, just turn up to find a spot rather than book ahead.
 There are 60 beds.

-San Esteban de Lecces to Villaviciosa 33km
+Day 16: Esteban de Lecces to Villaviciosa 33km

 Route:

 Quite a difficult day of walking with some tough climbs.
 You are now over half way through the Norte, and if like me, your feet aren’t holding up very well (scroll down for a picture of my feet on this day – not in picture is the giant Gin and Tonic I was drinking), I promise it will get easier!
-Just like the route today, which gets easier for the last half!
-Food and refreshment available in Colunga today.
-Then lots of restaurants and bars in Villaviciosa.

 Highlights: